Slosmr/PXRD2Seq/docs/DATASETS.md

   candidates using the included composition heuristic.
 Reconstruction excludes pressure/high-temperature records and flags selected synthetic, thermal, growth, or low-temperature records for downweighting.
-- AMCSD is first processed without internal or RRUFF deduplication.
+- AMCSD is first processed without internal deduplication.
 The joint reconstruction then applies approximate deduplication across MP, COD, and AMCSD.
 - The approximate key combines normalized formula, space-group number, and `floor(volume_per_atom / 0.05)`.
 Keeper priority is AMCSD, COD, then MP.
 This